 Find help with paying and saving money on heating bills from the state and federal government programs of LIHEAP (Low Income Home Energy Assistance Program) as well as weatherization.
 These resources are funded by congress, and can assist people of all backgrounds with limited incomes offset the cost of cooling and heating their homes during the winter or summer.
-These are grant programs and they will pay the partial cost of natural gas, electricity, fuel oil, coal, wood, propane, kerosene, or other energy sources.
+These are grant programs to apply at in Nebraska below and they will pay the partial cost of natural gas, electricity, fuel oil, coal, wood, propane, kerosene, or other energy sources.

 Your local Nebraska Department of Health & Human Services office will provide applications and staff can walk people through the process.
 Eligibility for these resources are based on the applying household's total income and other assets/resources.

 Details on low income energy assistance in Nebraska